darribas/wmn/src/pages/assessment.md

 ## Assignment II <a name="assignment2"> </a>

 - `Title`: *{{site.assessment.a2.title}}*
-- `Due date`: Monday May 4th, Week 12
+- `Due date`: Thursday May 13th, Week 11
 - 50% of the final mark
 - Chance to be reassessed
 - Electronic submission only